robertkrautz/robertkrautz.github.io/_pages/projects.md

 </div>

 <div class="caption">
-  Vision of the Tissue Gene Regulation Lab.
-We aim to decipher networks of functionally interacting enhancers and promoters by understanding the genomic and - importantly - spatial distribution of their activities throughout tissues such as the here shown model epithelium.
+  <b>Vision of the Tissue Gene Regulation Lab.</b> We aim to decipher networks of functionally interacting enhancers and promoters by understanding the genomic & - importantly - spatial distribution of their activities throughout tissues such as this model epithelium.
 Only mock data shown.
 </div>

 The vision of the <b>Tissue Gene Regulation Lab</b> is to decipher mechanisms involved in regulating gene expression and predict the activation and interaction of enhancers and promoters.
 However, we do not only want to resolve these activities and interactions spatially & temporarily on the genomic scale, but also on the level of spatial & temporal dynamics of entire tissues.